Skip navigation

 WEB SAWDIST 01

-Ensuring that South Australia has a skilled workforce capable of delivering these ambitious projects demands a concerted effort spanning government, industry, unions, and educational institutions.
+Ensuring that South Australia’s defence industry can deliver these ambitious projects demands a concerted effort spanning government, industry, educational institutions and unions.

 Estimated workforce demand